ksil91/Ostrea_PopStructure/README.md

 # Ostrea_PopStructure
 This repository contains code and notebooks detailing analyses of Genotype-by-Sequencing (GBS) data in the Olympia oyster (*Ostrea lurida*).
-These notebooks are a work in progress, so may change often as I clearly annotate them and decide on methodological approaches.
+These notebooks currently detail the analyses presented in the preprint, but are a work in progress as I work to annotate them clearly.
+Experienced users of R may still find them useful.
 Once the paper is published this fall, this repository will hold all final, annotated notebooks for analyses presented in the paper.

 ## Scripts folder
 The Scripts folder has various scripts for filtering loci and converting file formats, including subsetSNPs.py for selecting one SNP per GBS loci from a .vcf file and .spid files for PGD Spider.